 The person the president has charged with oversight of this policy and procedure.
 The DEO is the Title IX Coordinator for the university.

-To take an adverse action or provide unequal treatment based on a person's age, color, disability, national origin, parental status, genetic information, political affiliation, race, religion, sex, sexual orientation or veteran status when such action deprives a person of a privilege or right (such as a benefit, an equitable evaluation, a grade, a position or a promotion), or otherwise adversely affects the person.
+To take an adverse action or provide unequal treatment based on a person's age, color, disability, national origin, parental status, gender identity, genetic information, political affiliation, race, religion, sex, sexual orientation or veteran status when such action deprives a person of a privilege or right (such as a benefit, an equitable evaluation, a grade, a position or a promotion), or otherwise adversely affects the person.
 This also includes retaliation for filing a complaint and harassment on the basis of one of the bases listed above.
 It also includes denial of a reasonable accommodation for a disability.

 An instructional or Administrative & Professional (AP) faculty member employed by the university.

-A form of discrimination consisting of unwelcome or offensive physical, verbal or written conduct that shows aversion or hostility toward a person on the basis of age, color, disability, genetic information, national origin, parental status, political affiliation, race, religion, sex, sexual orientation or veteran status in the following situations:
+A form of discrimination consisting of unwelcome or offensive physical, verbal or written conduct that shows aversion or hostility toward a person on the basis of age, color, disability, gender identity, genetic information, national origin, parental status, political affiliation, race, religion, sex, sexual orientation or veteran status in the following situations:

 - When submitting to or rejecting the conduct is made the basis for a personnel action or a recommendation for a personnel action (such as hiring, promoting or salary adjustment); an action or a recommendation for an action affecting a student (such as admission or retention); or an evaluation (such as promotion, tenure, compensation or work condition adjustment of an employee or grading of a student).

 - When the conduct creates a hostile, intimidating or offensive learning or working environment.